 Every spring since 2009, the Grapeview Community Association has been offering college scholarships to one or more high school seniors.
 The amount of the award varies depending on the number of qualified applicants and the amount of money that has been raised by the association during the previous year from the annual Crab Feed in February and the Grapeview Water and Art Festival in July.
-Scholarship awards have generally ranged from $500 to $3000.
+Scholarship awards have generally ranged from $500 to $2000.

-Decisions are generally made in April of each year and students will be notified about award decisions by mid May.
+Decisions are generally made in April of each year and students will be notified about award decisions by late May.
 Awards are sent directly to the student’s college or university once proof of enrollment is received.

 Leslie Nuttman, Chair

 Google Forms Application: 2024 Scholarship Application